stdm/stdm.github.io/_posts/2018-02-12-Lesenswert.md

 This is a regularly updated collection of links to valuable reads from non-technical newspapers: opinion pieces though, but thought-provoking.
 In German (thus the title).
 Some might be after a paywall afte some time - sorry for that!

 <!-- more -->

+* [Can you say...Hero?](https://www.esquire.com/entertainment/tv/a27134/can-you-say-hero-esq1198/) by Tom Junod / Esquire, November, 1998.

+  Subject: Mister Rogers

+  Key words: kindness, love, scpeticism, authenticity, biography, Mr Roger's Neighborhood, faith, children, psychology, attention

+  Abstract: Fred Rogers has been doing the same small good thing for a very long time...

+* [My Friend Mister Rogers](https://www.theatlantic.com/magazine/archive/2019/12/what-would-mister-rogers-do/600772/) by Tom Junod / The Atlantic, December, 2019.

+  Subject: Mister Rogers

+  Key words: friendship, media, counter culture, faith, honesty, biography

+  Abstract: I first met him 21 years ago, and now our relationship is the subject of a new movie.
+He’s never been more revered—or more misunderstood.

 * [History will judge the complicit](https://www.theatlantic.com/magazine/archive/2020/07/trumps-collaborators/612250/) by Anne Applebaum, July/August, 2020.